estambakio/buhtig-s8k/README.md

 ## Why is it needed

-When a development branch is created in application's Github repository corresponding deployment is created in Azure cluster.
+When a development branch is created in application's Github repository corresponding deployment is created in Kubernetes cluster.
 When development completes a pull request is created, and when it is merged the branch becomes obsolete (because it's already merged to main branch) and should be deleted either via Github UI or `git push --delete origin DEV_BRANCH_NAME`.
 Deployment becomes obsolete and should be deleted in order to release cluster resources.

 ## How it works